 Welcome back to Foodie Friday!

-because we got to shot the bow and arrow, fish, hike, roast marshmallows or
+And it wasn’t just because we got to shoot the bow and arrows, fish, hike, roast marshmallows or

 play tag with our friends, it was because of all the yummy food!